 Q1 - When will Dare 2014 take place?

 16 June to 11 August 2014.
 (Competition development: 16 June - 6 August.
 Dare ProtoPlay: 7-10 August)

 Q2 - Where will Dare be held this year?

 At the University of Abertay Dundee, Scotland.

-Dare 2013 will be based in Dundee but any team from any university or art college, or a combination of both can apply as the competition is NOT limited to teams from specific regions.
+Dare 2014 will be based in Dundee but any team from any university or art college, or a combination of both can apply as the competition is NOT limited to teams from specific regions.
 Teams can also be made up of students from different Universities.
-Teams must be a group of 5 (if you are applying from China, Japan or the scandinavian regions specified on this site then this is a team of 4).
+Teams must be a group of 5 (if you are applying from Japan, please refer to the page about Japan for specific information).

 We don't get involved in placing people in to teams.
 If you are struggling to find enough people for your team, we would recommend visiting the apply pages on the site, finding the "how to apply" page for your country then posting your requirements on the 'Disqus' comment area for that country.
 Additionally, you could ask friends on your course, email people on other courses, put notices around your University / other Universities or talk to your lecturer.
 Attending one of the information sessions listed on this site is also a good way to find members for your team.